dementia5/Persuasion-RPG/MainMystery.md

 Use your perception, sanity, and reputation to gauge credibility of responses.

-Maintain a journal where events, clues, and interrogations are logged and color-coded based on trust level.
+Maintain a journal where events, clues, and interrogations are logged and ranked by trust level.